ProjectEzenity/TAC/README.md

 - **Token Expired**:
   - Ensure the `refresh_token` is valid and the refresh URL in `token_manager.py` is correct.
+  - If you encounter a `401 Unauthorized` error, ensure your `refresh_token` is valid.
+  - Check the `logs/app.log` file for detailed error messages.
+- **HTTP Errors**:
+  - Ensure that your internet connection is stable.
+  - Refer to the error logs to identify specific issues with the API response.
 - **Missing Dependencies**:
   - Install missing libraries with `pip install -r requirements.txt`.

 ## **License**